usa-m/usa-m/README.md

 Nice to see you 👀 here!

 Hi 👋 !
-I'm Usama, an engineer and a life-long learner having former working experience of many years in a prestigious *National defense*-enabling *Aviation industry* ✈️ , therein serving at various key positions in different roles; though, I'm more keenly interested in:
+I'm Usama, an aeronautical engineer and a life-long learner with former working experience in a prestigious *National defense* enabling *Aviation industry* ✈️ , wherein serving at various positions and in different roles; though, remaining keenly interested in:

-&nbsp; &nbsp; ⚔️ &nbsp; &nbsp; *Reading* 📚, &nbsp; *writing* 🖋️, &nbsp; and *teaching* 🎓 - anything that relates with *modern and evolving technologies*
+&nbsp; &nbsp; ⚔️ &nbsp; &nbsp; *Reading* 📚, &nbsp; *writing* 🖋️, &nbsp; and *teaching* 🎓 - anything that relates with *modern, and evolving technologies*

 &nbsp; &nbsp; ⚔️ &nbsp; &nbsp; Realizing: &nbsp; *Realtime*, &nbsp; *native*, &nbsp; *cross-platform*, &nbsp; *full-stack*, &nbsp; *bare-metal*, &nbsp; and *networked / distributed* 🪐 applications

 &nbsp; &nbsp; ⚔️ &nbsp; &nbsp; Designing and implementing *control systems*, &nbsp; *simulations*, &nbsp; and *games* &nbsp; from scratch

-&nbsp; &nbsp; ⚔️ &nbsp; &nbsp; Understanding and applying *AI* and *ML* - not for catchy jargons to grab attraction
+&nbsp; &nbsp; ⚔️ &nbsp; &nbsp; Understanding and applying *AI* and *ML* - not for using catchy jargons for seeking attention

 &nbsp;